cschreib/jsonexpr/README.md

  - `a not in b`: return true if `b` (a string, array, or object) does not contain `a`, false otherwise.

+### Implicit conversions

+Implicit type conversions are not allowed: types must match exactly the constraints listed above, otherwise an error is raised.

 ### Default functions

 To keep the library lightweight, jsonexpr comes with only the most basic functions by default.
 This includes: